marcengeler/TrafficSigns_P2/writeup.md

 The first method I used, was switching to grayscale image, als in the publication from Sermanet/LeCunn, this proved to be a good increase in accuracy.
 Also I introduced some data augmentation.

+In order to get some hands on insights on data augmentation, I used a simple google search to look for similar tasks, which were solved by data augmentation.
+Similar Augmentation methods were also used in similar applications, which motivated the use of these principles.

 The first method, which was introduced, was the random shifting of the image.
 This way, the image was shifted by up to two pixels in a random direction, this doubled the number of available images from ~7000 to over 14000 training images.
 However, this was still not enough to get good and reliable training results.